Alexander Joseph Brunett: Archbishop of Seattle

-During the Church's sexual abuse scandals, the Archdiocese of Seattle paid $31 million for settlements, counseling, and attorney fees for about 250 sex abuse victims between 1987 and 2007, but it did not file for bankruptcy.
-In regards to these cases, he has said, "It is certainly a terrible thing.
+During the Catholic sexual abuse scandals in the United States, the Archdiocese of Seattle paid $31 million for settlements, counseling, and attorney fees for about 250 sex abuse victims between 1987 and 2007, but it did not file for bankruptcy.
+In regards to these cases, Brunett said, "It is certainly a terrible thing.
 It is an embarrassing thing for me personally."

-Despite the economic recession, annual contributions from Catholics in Western Washington doubled during Brunett's tenure as archbishop, providing funding for the construction of St. Elizabeth Ann Seton Catholic High School, which opened in 2009 in Vancouver, Washington, and Pope John Paul II High School, which opened in 2010 in Lacey, Washington.
-He also helped launch the Fulcrum Foundation, which provides scholarships to poor families to send their children to Catholic schools and oversaw the $7 million purchase, renovation and expansion of the Palisades Retreat Center in Federal Way, Washington.
+Despite Great Recession of 2007 to 2008, annual contributions from Catholics in Western Washington doubled during Brunett's tenure as archbishop.
+They funded the construction of St. Elizabeth Ann Seton Catholic High School, which opened in 2009 in Vancouver, Washington, and Pope John Paul II High School, which opened in 2010 in Lacey, Washington.
+Brunett also helped launch the Fulcrum Foundation, which provides scholarships to poor families to send their children to Catholic schools.
+He also oversaw the $7 million purchase, renovation and expansion of the Palisades Retreat Center in Federal Way, Washington.

 Retirement and legacy

-Upon reaching the mandatory retirement age of 75 on 17 January 2009, Brunett submitted his letter of resignation to Pope Benedict XVI, with a request to continue in office.
-His resignation was accepted by Pope Benedict on Thursday, September 16, 2010.
+Upon reaching the mandatory retirement age of 75 on January 17, 2009, Brunett submitted his letter of resignation to Pope Benedict XVI, with a request to continue in office.
+His resignation was accepted by Benedict XVI on September 16, 2010.
 He was succeeded as archbishop of Seattle by Bishop James Sartain.

-Within the United States Conference of Catholic Bishops, he sat on the Subcommittee on Native American Catholics and the Board of Bishops for the Pontifical North American College.
+Within the United States Conference of Catholic Bishops, Burnett sat on the Subcommittee on Native American Catholics and the Board of Bishops for the Pontifical North American College.
 He was also a board member for St. Patrick Seminary, Mundelein Seminary, and Catholic Near East Welfare Association.
-He was a lifelong fan of the Detroit Lions.
+Burnett was a lifelong fan of the Detroit Lions professional football team.